Eric Guibert is a gardener architect.

 He has studied in France at the École Nationale Supérieure d’Architecture de Nantes, Germany and the UK where he completed his Masters at the Bartlett, UCL, London.

 Eric is a keen ecological gardener.
 Through a lifelong experience of gardening both indoors and out, he has developed an extensive knowledge of horticulture and ecology.
 In the last 10 years he has been developing a wild garden in France which acts as a testbed for experimentation in designing with the dynamic of a place through the performance of Landscape Gestures.
-It is also in this location that the prototypes of some of the Growths projects are being tested.
+It is also in this location that the prototypes of some of the Planted Buildings are being tested.